-Aii Hosts Event on EU Energy Connectivity in U.S. Capitol03 Dec 2015, Posted in Blog Posts
+Aii Hosts Event on EU Energy Connectivity in U.S. Capitol03 Dec 2015, Posted in All Posts, Blog Posts

 The Alliance for Innovation and Infrastructure hosted an expert panel discussion on European energy connectivity and its impact on U.S. energy policy decisions in the U.S. Capitol on December 1st.

 The experts throughout the event underscored the significant role America can play in alleviating the EU’s infrastructure challenges and particularly providing fuel sources in high demand including oil and natural gas.

 The event featured a panel that included former U.S. Ambassador to Azerbaijan, Bosnia and Herzegovina, Richard Kauzlarich; former U.S. Ambassador to Hungary András Simonyi; energy expert Douglas Hengel, whose experience draws from more than 30 years at the U.S. State Department and the U.S. Embassy in the Czech Republic; Deputy Head of Mission at the Embassy of the Slovak Republic, Peter Zelenak; and Deputy Head of Mission at the Embassy of the Republic of Lithuania, Mindaugas Zickus.